Blog Post Categories

 Preparing your pets for the house sitters

 Many homeowners choose to use housesitters to care for their pets.
-They say they prefer this kennel alternative or pet boarding elsewhere.
+They say they prefer this kennel-alternative or pet boarding elsewhere.
 They want the pets to maintain routines and minimise disruption and reduce pet anxiety.
-Ahead of the pet-sitting it is important to introduce your pets to the housesitters with you present if you possibly can.
-The ‘pet meet and greet’ is very important if you can dedicate the time.

-Some homeowners like to spend a day or two with the housesitter to help pets and sitters slip into the same routines, to allow the pets to get used to the sitters smell, their touch and reduce pet anxiety.
+Some homeowners like to spend a day or two with the housesitter to help pets and sitters slip into the same routines, to allow the pets to get used to the sitter’s smell, their touch to help reduce any pet anxiety.
 It is also useful for you to detail the pet routines so the sitter has a document in hand.
 As a result the document should have all the necessary information for the care of your pets.
-You can also include the details on maintenance of daily and weekly routines for pets and property.

 A warm welcome and clear instructions can help you forge a good relationship from the outset.
 This often makes for a lasting friendship between housesitters and homeowners.
 It’s good to plan ahead and make an effort to start the relationship on the best possible footing.